Tefached95/petram-lang/docs/Petram Language Specification Summary.md

 - Constraint-based field validation in structs
 - Explicit expression syntax with `#[ ]#`
 - Strong emphasis on compile-time checks and constraints
+- PowerShell-inspired `$_.` syntax for method chaining in pipe operations

 Note: Petram prioritizes explicitness, verbosity, and robustness.
 It's designed as a general-purpose, low-level language capable of targeting multiple architectures, with a focus on data-oriented design and compile-time safety.